SalihAjanovic/Data-Analyst-AUTO1-Projekt/README.md

 od_end_time: End time of the trip

-start_scan_to_end_scan: Duration from the start to the end scan
+start_scan_to_end_scan: Duration from the start to the end scan (numeric, with values ranging from 20 to 7898)

-is_cutoff: Indicator for cutoff occurrence
+is_cutoff: Indicator for cutoff occurrence (True/False)

-cutoff_factor: Factor associated with cutoff
+cutoff_factor: Factor associated with cutoff (mean: 232.93, max: 1927)

 cutoff_timestamp: Timestamp of the cutoff event

-actual_distance_to_destination: Measured distance to the destination
+actual_distance_to_destination: Measured distance to the destination (mean: 234.07, max: 1927.45)

-actual_time: Actual trip duration
+actual_time: Actual trip duration (mean: 416.93, max: 4532)

-osrm_time: Estimated time from OSRM (Open Source Routing Machine)
+osrm_time: Estimated time from OSRM (mean: 213.87, max: 1686)

-osrm_distance: Estimated distance from OSRM
+osrm_distance: Estimated distance from OSRM (mean: 284.77, max: 2326.19)

-factor: Ratio of actual to estimated time
+factor: Ratio of actual to estimated time (mean: 2.12, max: 77.39)

-segment_actual_time: Actual time for a trip segment
+segment_actual_time: Actual time for a trip segment (mean: 36.19, max: 3051)

-segment_osrm_time: Estimated time for a trip segment
+segment_osrm_time: Estimated time for a trip segment (mean: 18.50, max: 1611)

-segment_osrm_distance: Estimated distance for a trip segment
+segment_osrm_distance: Estimated distance for a trip segment (mean: 22.83, max: 2191.40)

-segment_factor: Ratio of actual to estimated time for a trip segment
+segment_factor: Ratio of actual to estimated time for a trip segment (mean: 2.21, max: 574.25)

 🎯 Project Goal